Trees can be protected by either tree preservation orders or by being located within a conservation area.

 Use a tree surgeon

 We would also recommend consulting a tree surgeon to clarify what you need to do.
-They can also help you to fill in the paperwork.
+They can also help you to fill in the application.
 Find out more about tree surgeons.

 There is no charge for making an application or submitting a notice.